Chemical & Physical Sciences Equity Resources

 Additional EDI Initiatives

-EDI-related Events:
+EDI-Related Events:

 The department is also active in supporting and organizing EDI-related public events.
 A screening of the documentary film Picture a Scientist was held in November 2020, hosted Dr. Freeman Hrabowski III for the E.A.
 Robinson Lecture in February 2022, and co-sponsored the performance of the one-woman show TruthValues in September 2022.

-Graduate students and Inclusive Laboratories:
+Graduate Students and Inclusive Laboratories:

-Through an extensive and collaborative process, CPS also recently produced a departmental values statement centred on safety, respect, and professionalism.
+Through an extensive and collaborative process, CPS also produced a departmental values statement centered on safety, respect, and professionalism.
 This is accompanied by an extensive template for faculty and lab members to develop an agreement on conduct and responsibilities in the laboratory and field, and to outline protections and resources available to lab members.

-Last updated August 2022
+Last updated September 2025

 « Back to Resources by Academic Department